mantisbt-plugins/Reminder/doc/README.txt

 This script which you should call from within the browser (once logged on) will provide useful feedback if things are not working as expected.
 In case of a blank screen, all is processed normally.

+For option Days/Hours, the script wil fetch the plugin definition.
 ********************************************************************************************
 License                                                                                    *
 ********************************************************************************************